-- More than 100 OFS companies in the U.S. filed for bankruptcy since 2015.
-In 2018, the oil and gas industry experienced more bankruptcies than any other industry representing approximately 15 percent of all bankruptcies. - Incentive programs, when properly structured, can help bridge the compensation gap between the onset of financial hardship and a healthy go-forward restructuring. - Just as incentive plans may be effective tools prior to and during the bankruptcy process, equity granted by companies upon emergence from bankruptcy is utilized to motivate and retain employees after the company has emerged from bankruptcy protection.
+- More than 150 E&P companies in the U.S. have filed for bankruptcy since 2015.
+In 2018, the oil and gas industry experienced more bankruptcies than any other industry, representing approximately 15 percent of all bankruptcy filings. - Incentive programs, when properly structured, can help bridge the compensation gap between the onset of financial hardship and a healthy go-forward restructuring. - Just as incentive plans may be effective tools prior to and during the bankruptcy process, equity granted by companies upon emergence from bankruptcy is utilized to motivate and retain employees after the company has emerged from bankruptcy protection.